 7. Cute & Functional Storage Spaces

-Realised you’ve over-packed and the wardrobe’s already bursting?
+Realised you’ve over-packed and the wardrobe is already bursting?
 It’s easily done, as when you’re packing for university you often feel like you need to bring everything!
-Your parents will tell you to take less clothes, but why do that when there’s so many cheap solutions for enhancing your storage space?
+Your parents will tell you to take fewer clothes, but why do that when there are so many cheap solutions for enhancing your storage space?

 8. DIY Chalkboard Student Wall

 A chalkboard could be a necessity when you’re moving to university.
 There’s no other better way to keep all your daily information down from your shopping list, zoom meetings, lessons, key dates and your daily chores.
 There’s no doubt you have a lot of stuff to remember when going to university so why not try post-it notes too?
 They could be handy to keep them key dates or Thursday lunch with your friends, even the colour of the post-it notes could add spice to your room.